About Our Work, Housing Plans, and Housing First…

 This positive quote recently came from a client, Art.
 It reminds us all that homelessness should be rare and temporary, not a defining characteristic.
 Art is currently sleeping in our shelter and working with a Case Manager to get into safe and affordable housing.
 There are many more like Art and many who have already made a successful transition out of homelessness.

-Our staff of eighty-five reached 4,250 clients last year across our core programming.
+Our staff of over 85 reached 4,250 clients last year across our core programming.
 Every client has unique needs when we meet them, and Housing Plans are created based on what is likely to work best.
 Individuals become homeless for any number of reasons—not everyone has savings, a safety net of friends or family, or skills to recover from a setback or a series of gradual losses.
 Solutions can be as complex as causes, and availability of deeply affordable spaces is an ever-present challenge.
 Still, every success motivates our staff and clients to continue to create Housing Plans and work them until success is achieved.

 Housing Plans are part of the work with every client.
 Many shelters in many places across the country were designed to be a place for sleeping so individuals weren’t on the streets.
 Over the years, shelters became default housing for many individuals, though that was never the intention.
 The goal of emergency shelter should be to focus on re-connecting people to housing as quickly as possible–Housing First.